brainlife/app-predict-ppcs/README.md

 ### Citations
 We ask that you cite the following articles when publishing papers and code using this code.

-Hayashi, Caron et al., brainlife.io: A decentralized and open source cloud platform to support neuroscience research Nature Methods, In Press.
+Hayashi, Caron, et al., brainlife.io: A decentralized and open source cloud platform to support neuroscience research *Nature Methods, In Press*.

 ### Running the App
 ### On [Brainlife.io](http://brainlife.io/)